 Years at Kiavi:

 I actually didn’t interview for my first role.
-I only really interviewed for two roles at Kiavi and the other ones kind of happened naturally.
-I wasn’t even supposed to be hired for a full-time position, I started out as a contract employee.
-In 2015 I had just quit my job at a RadioShack in Maine and my aunt wanted me to visit her in San Francisco.
-She called me and said "I just started working at this really cool mortgage company and we need someone to do post closing work."
+I only really interviewed for two roles at Kiavi, and the other ones kind of happened naturally.
+I wasn’t even supposed to be hired for a full-time position.
+I started out as a contract employee.
+In 2015, I had just quit my job at RadioShack in Maine, and my aunt wanted me to visit her in San Francisco.
+She called me and said, "I just started working at this really cool mortgage company, and we need someone to do post-closing work."
 I was going to fly out, work for a few months, use the money I earned to pay for the trip, and then go home.
 But as soon as I got here, I realized I wanted to be part of this growing team and the startup culture.
 So I just...snuck my way in.

 What was the company like then?
 How is it different than it is now?